Kiều Duy

-Nguyễn Ngọc Kiều Duy (born December 21, 2003) is a Vietnamese model and beauty pageant titleholder.
-She is the first person to be crowned Miss National Vietnam 2024, and she will represent Vietnam at Miss International 2025 held in October 2025 in Japan.
+Nguyễn Ngọc Kiều Duy is a Vietnamese beauty pageant titleholder.
+She won the inaugural Miss National Vietnam 2024 and represented Vietnam at Miss International 2025 held in October 2025 in Japan.

-Early career

-Nguyễn Ngọc Kiều Duy was born in 2003 in Vĩnh Long.
-She is currently studying and living in Cần Thơ.
-She is a student majoring in English at FPT University Can Tho.
-She has also demonstrated her abilities through provincial speaking competitions, Vovinam Tai Chi competitions and won a bronze medal.

-Career
+Pageantry

 Miss National Vietnam 2024

-She participated and became the first Miss National Vietnam at the contest.
-She was crowned by Phạm Kim Dung and Miss International 2024 Huỳnh Thị Thanh Thủy at the final on December 28, 2024.
+She entered and won the inaugural Miss National Vietnam, and was crowned by Phạm Kim Dung and Miss International 2024 Huỳnh Thị Thanh Thủy at the final on December 28, 2024.

 Miss International 2025

-She will represent Vietnam at Miss International 2025 in Japan in October 2025.
+She represented Vietnam at Miss International 2025 in Japan on November 27, 2025, and was unplaced.